Psychology

 • Principles of Psychology (PSYC 1003) is a prerequisite for all program courses – 3 hours

-• College Algebra (MATH 1013) or a minimum ACT mathematics subscore of 26 or equivalent is a prerequisite for PSYC 4703 – 3 hours
+• College Algebra (MATH 1013) or College Algebra with Lab (MATH 1014) or a minimum ACT mathematics subscore of 26 or equivalent is a prerequisite for PSYC 4703 – 0-4 hours

 B. Core Requirements (select from the following): 12 hours